breyden/Conference-Track-Management/ReadMe2.txt

 2. The number of trips starting at one town and ending at one town with a maximum of n stops
 - get the towns linked to the from town
 - recursive (moving forward) check if its the destination ensuring  you have not exceeded the number of max towns to pass by for a given route

+4. shortest trip
+- use second year algorithm
+5. .
+The number of different routes from X to Y with a distance of less than Z
+- get the towns linked/adjacent to the from town
+- recursive (moving forward) check if its the destination ensuring  you still within the acceptable distance  for a given route